-Annual Exclusion: The 2020 annual gift exclusion is \$15,000.
+- Annual Exclusion: The 2021 annual gift exclusion is \$15,000.
 This exclusion is the amount that can be gifted per donee per year tax-free.
 In addition, married couples can elect to split gifts.
-Utilizing this strategy, married taxpayers can gift up to \$30,000 to an individual in 2020 before a gift tax return is required.
-Annual Exclusion gifting is an excellent way to reduce the value of a taxpayer's gross estate over time (without utilizing one's Lifetime Exemption), thereby lowering the amount subject to estate tax.

-• Lifetime Exemption: The 2020 lifetime gift exemption is \$11,580,000, is indexed for inflation and is currently scheduled to sunset at the end of 2025, where it will revert back to \$5,000,000 (indexed for inflation).
+Utilizing this strategy, married taxpayers can gift up to \$30,000 to an individual in 2021 before a gift tax return is required.
+Annual Exclusion gifting is an excellent way to reduce the value of a taxpayer's gross estate over time (without utilizing one's lifetime exemption), thereby lowering the amount subject to estate tax. - \ Caution: Each year you need to use your annual exclusion by December 31st of that year.
+The exclusion does not carry over from year to year if not used.
+For example, if you did not make an annual exclusion gift to your daughter last year, you cannot add \$15,000 to your 2021 exclusion to make a \$30,000 tax-free gift to her this year. - Lifetime Exemption: The 2021 lifetime exemption is \$11,700,000, is indexed for inflation and is currently scheduled to sunset at the end of 2025, when it will revert back to \$5,000,000 (indexed for inflation).
 This exemption is the total amount that can be gifted over the course of a donor's entire lifetime tax-free.
-The exemption amount, however, may change sooner than 2026 given the current political and economic environment.
-For those considering using the increased exemption now, the IRS has issued regulations which confirm that gifts made utilizing the enhanced gift tax exemption will not be clawed back if the exemption is reduced.
+The exemption amount, however, may change sooner than 2026, given the current political and economic environment.
+For those considering using the increased exemption now, the IRS has issued regulations which confirm that gifts made utilizing the lifetime exemption will not be clawed back if the exemption is reduced.

-Anchin Observation: Taxpayers living in states with no current state gift tax may wish to accelerate or focus on additional gifting of assets in 2020.
-Of course, your financial security and long-term objectives should be assessed and discussed before proceeding with such a gifting strategy.

-Portability Election: This election remains under the TCJA.
+- \ Anchin Observation: Taxpayers living in states with no current state gift tax may wish to accelerate or focus on additional gifting of assets in 2021.
+Of course, your financial security and long-term objectives should be assessed and discussed before proceeding with such a gifting strategy. - Portability Election: This election remains in effect under current law.
 It is a vital planning tool for taxpayers, especially if the death of a spouse occurs while the increased exemptions are in place.
-Portability allows the second spouse to have the benefit of the deceased spouse's \$11,580,000 exemption, even if the second spouse dies when a lower exemption amount is in effect.

-Caution: An estate tax return will need to be filed when the first spouse dies in order to make the portability election, even if the gross estate is under the filing threshold.
-States may have different rules related to portability; therefore, it is important to consider these rules as well to avoid wasting this election.

-Basis Step-up: No changes were made under TCJA to these provisions, which allow a step-up in tax basis for most inherited appreciated assets (excluding retirement accounts and annuities).
+Portability allows the surviving spouse to have the benefit of the deceased spouse's \$11,700,000 exemption, even if the surviving spouse dies when a lower exemption amount is in effect. - \ Caution: An estate tax return will need to be filed when the first spouse dies in order to make the portability election, even if the gross estate is under the filing threshold.
+States may have different rules related to portability; therefore, it is important to consider these rules as well to avoid wasting this election. - Basis Step-up: Current law continues to allow a step-up in tax basis for most inherited appreciated assets (excluding retirement accounts and annuities).
 Generally, basis is the amount paid for an asset.
 Upon death, the beneficiaries are allowed to increase the tax basis of an inherited asset to the fair market value at the date of the decedent's death.
 This is a taxpayer friendly provision that allows beneficiaries to be taxed on a much smaller capital gain, or none at all, should the inherited assets be greatly appreciated and the new owner desires to sell.